GerardSh/SoftwareUniversity/README.md

 # [Software University](https://softuni.bg/)
-This repository tracks my progress during my studies at the Software University.
-It includes homework, exams, and other related materials.
+This repository tracks the progress of my studies at the Software University.
+It includes homework, exams, and other related exercises.